-- 68. Portion of Development includes, one or more buildings in a multi-building project; one or more floors of a development or developments; a certain number of dwelling units in a development or developments.
-24 CFR § 945.105 - 69.
-Real property as used in this part has the same meaning as that provided under the law of the State in which the property is located.
-24 CFR § 5.100 - 70.
+- 64. Portion of Development includes, one or more buildings in a multi-building project, one or more floors of a development or developments, a certain number of dwelling units in a development or developments.
+24 CFR § 945.105 - 65.
 Real property as used in this part has the same meaning as that provided under the law of the Pennsylvania.
-24 CFR § 5.100 - 71.
-Refusal of Housing An applicant's choice not to accept a FCHA offer of housing without good cause. - 72.
-Rejection for Housing FCHA's determination not to accept an applicant either because of ineligibility or failing applicant screening.
+24 CFR § 5.100